Storm water runoff regulation

 In Wisconsin, MS4 permittees are also required to implement a reduction in total suspended solids (TSS) in runoff that enters waters of the state as compared to no controls.
 A municipality is required under s.
 NR 216.07(6)(b), Wis.
 Adm.
 Code, to provide an assessment of the actions taken to comply with the TSS performance standards.
 The initial assessment must include a pollutant-loading analysis using a model such as SLAMM, P8, or equivalent methodology that is approved by the DNR.

 Sediment removal from wet and dry detention ponds and infiltration basins may be subject to the requirements of ch.
 NR 528, Accumulated Sediment from Storm Water Management Ponds.
-See: NR 528 Rule for Accumulated Sediment
+See Managing accumulated sediment from storm water ponds.

 Storm water permittees may also be subject to the performance standards of Ch.
 NR 151, Wis.
 Adm.
 Code.
 This rule contains the non-agricultural performance standards, transportation facility performance standards and a process for the development and dissemination of non-agricultural technical standards.